 Tell your doctor immediately if you notice any of the following:

 unusual tiredness or weakness

-skin problems such as itchiness and rash, or swelling, blistering or peeling of the skin
+skin problems such as itchiness, rash with swelling, blistering or peeling of the

 frequent infections such as fever, severe chills, sore throat or mouth ulcers